Samuel L. Lewis: Life

 In 1967, whilst recovering from a heart attack in a hospital Lewis reported that he heard the voice of God say, "I make you spiritual leader of the hippies."

 For the remainder of his life, Lewis traveled California, developing and teaching new forms of walking meditation as well as the Dances of Universal Peace, which draw on concepts from the many spiritual traditions he had encountered.
 Lewis' work in the Dances of Universal Peace was also inspired by his time with American dance pioneer Ruth St. Denis, whom he acknowledged as their "grandmother."
 In 1982, the organization now known as the International Network for the Dances of Universal Peace was founded by Saadi Neil Douglas-Klotz and Tasnim Hermila Fernandez for the purpose of promoting Lewis' vision of the Dances as a form of "peace through the arts."
 The organization subsequently published many of St Denis' previously unpublished writings on spiritual dance and the mysticism of the body.

 In the late 1960s, Lewis began initiating and training students under the banner of Zen, and then later of Sufism.
-Just before his passing in 1971, Lewis formed an esoteric organization now known as the Sufi Ruhaniat International to help carry on his Sufi initiatic lineage in the Chishti Sufi tradition.
+Just before his death in 1971, Lewis formed an esoteric organization now known as the Sufi Ruhaniat International to help carry on his Sufi initiatic lineage in the Chishti Sufi tradition.
 Lewis died in January 1971 as a result of a fall one month earlier.
-Before his passing, he appointed as his successor Khalif Moineddin Jablonski, who directed the organization from 1971 until his own death in 2001.
+Before his death he appointed as his successor Khalif Moineddin Jablonski, who directed the organization from 1971 until his own death in 2001.
 Jablonski was succeeded by Shabda Kahn as Pir of the lineage.